 Reporting Requirements for Annual Financial Reports of State Agencies and Universities

-Indirect costs reimbursed with federal funds are federal expenditures and are included in total expenditures for each federal program in SEFA.
-Indirect costs related to a federal program, but not reimbursed with federal funds, are not federal expenditures and are not reported in SEFA.
+If indirect costs are reimbursed with federal funds, these indirect costs are federal expenditures and therefore must be recorded in SEFA.
+If indirect costs are related to a federal program but not reimbursed with federal funds, these indirect costs are not federal expenditures and therefore must not be reported in SEFA.

 Agency X administers federal program ABC.
 Total direct costs for the program are $100,000 and the indirect costs are $10,000.
 The contract states the federal government will pay Agency X 80 percent of the indirect cost related to the program.
 The remaining 20 percent will be paid by the state.

 Agency X reports $108,000 total federal expenditures for program ABC.
 The $2,000 of indirect costs to be paid by the state are not federal expenditures and are not reflected on SEFA.